WPManageNinja/paymattic-docs/docs/import-export/how-to-export-form-entries-in-csv-excel-ods-and-json.md

 category: "Import - Export"
 ---

+# How to Export Form Entries with Paymattic

 [Paymattic](https://paymattic.com/) allows you to export form entries in multiple formats: CSV, Excel, ODS, and JSON.
 This guide explains how to export both individual entries and bulk form submissions.

 :::warning Premium Feature